Lantern Festival: Finding love

-In the early days, young people were chaperoned in the streets in hopes of finding love.
+In Chinese culture, the festival is often considered the traditional Chinese Valentine's Day.
+Historically, it was one of the few times young women were allowed to leave their homes to admire lanterns, providing a rare opportunity for them to meet and interact with potential suitors.
 Matchmakers acted busily in hopes of pairing couples.
 The brightest lanterns were symbolic of good luck and hope.
 As time has passed, the festival no longer has such implications in most of mainland China, Taiwan, or Hong Kong.

-In Malaysia, some unmarried women write their names and contact details on mandarin oranges.
+In Malaysia and Singapore, some unmarried women write their names and contact details on mandarin oranges.
 The oranges are then thrown into lakes or rivers in the hope that they are retrieved by a potential suitor.

 Tangyuan or Yuanxiao

 Eaten during the Lantern Festival, tangyuan '湯圓' (Southern China, Taiwan and Southeast Asia) or yuanxiao '元宵' (Northern China) is a glutinous rice ball typically filled with sweet red bean paste, sesame paste, or peanut butter.
 Tangyuan is different from yuanxiao due to different manual making and filling processes.
 However, they are very similar in shape and taste, so most people do not distinguish them for convenience and consider them as the same thing.
 Chinese people believe that the round shape of the balls and the bowls in which they are served symbolize family togetherness, and that eating tangyuan or yuanxiao may bring the family harmony, happiness and luck in the new year.